kellan/kellan.github.io/_posts/how-to-plan.md

 After you've removed as much of the headcount budgeting pressure from your planning process, your second goal should be to roll out something simple knowing it will always be fuzzy and inexact.
 Something like an end of year "Not to Exceed" number, i.e. have this many people on your team or less by the end of the year. (why will the process by fuzzy and inexact?
 Most companies struggle to have an accurate view of how people map to teams, how many people have been hired but not yet started, interns, etc) Hiring requires a healthy pipeline of candidates.
 A simple system allows you to keep the pipeline up and running, without having a stop-start interruption as you try to hit some complex intra-year target with predicted attrition curves, etc.

 How do we solve for that need of healthy teams to grow and why do we care?
 First we care, because new people joining a team means new ideas, new skills, new backgrounds, new opportunities for mentorship, fresh energy, and team continuity when someone (or a set of someones) leaves.
 To enable a team to see growth without having to game Planning, it's important to keep a significant percentage of your budget in reserve, say 20%, that teams can propose to use.
-Holding back a significant percentage can be painful if you're looking at a sea of bottoms up proposals that already add up to 200% of your allocated budget.
+Holding back a significant percentage can be painful if you're looking at a sea of bottom up proposals that already add up to 200% of your allocated budget.
 Instead following some of these guidelines we've created 3 different pathways to get funding for a teams growth as appropriate for different types of work: a funding proposal for net new work, a planning process for run of the mill growth, and an exceptions process to access the reserve for opportunistic and organic hiring that keeps a team healthy.

 ### 7. So why do we even plan?